Adherence to Schedule cvr 1

 • Ceiling Effect Interaction: When the higher level of one independent variable lowers the differential effect of another variable.

-Types of Factorial Design
+Types of factorial design

 There are three main types of factorial designs, namely “Within Subject Factorial Design”, “Between Subject Factorial Design”, and “Mixed Factorial Design”.